+The exact vaccinations you will need for your gap year will differ from person to person.
 This is why it is essential to get a qualified opinion on your very specific travel plans and individual needs, because the risk does vary from traveller to traveller.
 To give just one basic example, someone heading to Singapore for a few days of shopping and then head to Sydney for a month or two will be at very low risk of rabies, but the next traveller who wants to go bat spotting in Singapore and then fly off to Bali for a few weeks will be at much higher risk.

 The problem is when someone hears ‘low risk’, they assume ‘safe’, and that is not always true.
 Many travellers assume they can run the risk, not get any vaccinations and be fine.